Last Updated on August 21, 2023

 Seeing Outer Banks wild horses as they freely roam near the shores of Corolla and Carova Beach should be on everyone’s North Carolina Bucket List, including yours.
 If you want to know how to see them, our guide is here to help.

-We also share the history of these feral Spanish Mustangs, important tips to keep them (and you) safe, and our experience joining a wild horse tour in Corolla.
+We also share the history of these wild Colonial Spanish Mustangs, important tips to keep them (and you) safe, and our experience joining a wild horse tour in Corolla.

 If you’re looking for something specific, here’s how we’ve organized the guide:

 - Things to Know Before Seeing the Horses (50 Feet and No Feeding!)

 - How to See Outer Banks Wild Horses